 - You can place the stalk of the leaf inside the apple now.

-- If you would like to make a stalk for the apple, you can make one by rolling up a piece of paper and gluing it at the end.
+- If you would like to make a stalk for the apple, you can make one by rolling up the smallest piece of paper and gluing it at the end.

 - Use some glue to attach the leaf to the stalk, leaving a little gap so that it can rest inside the hole.